aljo-microsoft/demo/README.md

 python3 servicefabric_bestpractices.py

 NOTES:
+This takes approximately 30 minutes to provisiong end to end.

 This is a modern microservices architected application, which is composed of a Golang docker containizered Service, declared as an ARM Service Fabric Application resource.

 The Go Service is implemented to serve a HTML UI for writing mongodb collections to CosmosDB.